openframeworks/ofSite/_tutorials/02_first steps/001_My_first_particle_system.markdown

 ## 4. Let's get physical

-Before we continue on our way a to proper particle system.
-I have good news, You don´t have to deal with heavy maths in order to create some nice physics based effects. openFrameworks provides some very nice functionality that makes this much easier.
-However if you want to dive into the details, take a look at Keith´s tutorials at [Math Tutorials](http://openframeworks.cc/tutorials/maths/001_vector_maths.html) that can lead you to crazy awesome new things.
+Before we continue on our way to a proper particle system, I have good news: you don´t have to deal with heavy maths in order to create some nice physics-based effects. openFrameworks provides some very nice functionality that makes this much easier.
+If you want to dive into the details however, take a look at Keith´s tutorials at [Math Tutorials](http://openframeworks.cc/tutorials/maths/001_vector_maths.html) that can lead you to crazy awesome new things.

 Some of the most helpful classes are contained in ofVectorMath that allow us to work with forces very easily.
-Just like have in our `Ball` class, `ofVec2f` has `x` and `y` values, and you can access to them in the same way we just do with `ball.x` and `ball.y`. `ofVec2f` also have really handy methods like `.dot()` and also operator `+`, `+`, `*` and `/` that do the math for you.
+Just like we have in our `Ball` class, `ofVec2f` has `x` and `y` values, and you can access to them in the same way we just do with `ball.x` and `ball.y`.
+There are other really handy methods in `ofVec2f` like `.dot()` and also operators `+`, `-`, `*` and `/` that do the math for you.